- 1 Introduction

 Difficulty: Small: 5, Midsize: 10, Large: 15, Huge: 20.
 (Varies internally based on secrecy.)

 Penalty: Small: Setback, Midsize: Setback, Large: Dangerous, Huge Government: Dangerous, Huge Civil: Deadly (Based on Trap DCs and Attack Bonuses from the 5e Online Compendium section on traps.)

 Lots of potential dangers here, and this is where you’re most likely to get pinched if you screw up.
 Depending on the size of the prize and the nastiness of the guy you’re hacking, that might hurt a lot.
 Grabbing some incriminating dirty pics from some guy’s home server?
 You’ll probably only get booted from his network.
 Snag something secret from the Army?
 Go to jail, go directly to jail.
 Going after a big paycheck by hacking the formulation for a new drug from MegaPharmaCo?
 Those bastards’ll kill ya.
 And, of course, the more sensitive something is, the better it is protected.
 Nobody is bothering to protect the coffee order for the canteen, but that drug formula?
-Yeah: locked up tighter than a gnat’s ass.
+Yeah: locked up tighter than a jar of pickles.

 Repeat steps 2 & 3 as the DM dictates.